Skip to main content

 From this evidence pack, you cannot map "authorised" versus "registered" to specific FCA duties.
 Treat both as potentially governance-heavy until current FCA materials and legal review confirm the route.

-The pack does not establish FCA requirements for safeguarding, conduct, reporting or notifications, complaints, supervision, or enforcement.
-It also does not establish route-specific thresholds, fees, timelines, or evidence standards.
+FCA requirements for safeguarding, conduct, reporting or notifications, complaints, supervision, and enforcement, as well as route-specific thresholds, fees, timelines, and evidence standards, must be confirmed from current FCA and legal sources.
 If stakeholders are using route labels alone to estimate compliance effort, stop there and escalate.

 "Registered" is not a checkbox.
 The pattern in these UK government excerpts is that registration-style processes still depend on pre-checks, deadlines, recordkeeping, and the right submission path.